Aston Villa W.F.C.

-Aston Villa Women Football Club is the women's football team of Aston Villa, currently playing in the English women's Super League.
+Aston Villa Women Football Club is the women's football team of Aston Villa, currently playing in the Women's Super League.
 The club has been in existence since 1973.
 Originally titled Solihull F.C., the team affiliated to Aston Villa in 1989, becoming Villa Aztecs, and became the official Aston Villa women's side in 1996.
 The club have a senior team, a reserve team and several other teams of younger age groups under a Regional Talent Club FA license.

 History

 Aston Villa Women Football Club was formed in 1973 as Solihull FC.
 When Aston Villa asked for help in forming a ladies team in 1989, Solihull responded.
 The club agreed to change their name in 1996 to become the officially recognised ladies team of Aston Villa.

 As Villa Aztecs, they reached the 1995 League Cup Final but lost 2–0 to Wimbledon, and played in the 1995–96 FA Women's Premier League but were relegated.

 The senior team, renamed to Aston Villa Ladies F.C., continued to play mainly in the 2nd-tier Northern Division.
 The club won promotion twice more and played in the FA Women's Premier League National Division in 1999–2000 and in 2003–04, but ended in the relegation zone in both seasons.

-The Lady Villans won the Northern Division for the fourth time in 2011 and gained promotion to the WPL National Division, which had become the 2nd tier below the FA WSL.
+The Lady Villans won the Northern Division for the fourth time UTFV in 2011 and gained promotion to the WPL National Division, which had become the 2nd tier below the FA WSL.

 On 5 May 2013, the club had its greatest achievement by winning its first ever trophy, the Women's Premier League Cup, beating Leeds United Ladies 5–4 on penalties.